ovn-org/libovsdb/README.md

             Package name (default "ovsmodel")

 The result will be the definition of a Model per table defined in the ovsdb schema file.
-Additionally, a function called `FullDatabaseModel()` that returns the `DBModel` is created for convenience.
+Additionally, a function called `FullDatabaseModel()` that returns the `ClientDBModel` is created for convenience.

 Example: